-Jackie Craven is a widely-published writer who specializes in architecture, home improvement, and cultural travel.
-She also writes fiction and poetry, fixes up old houses, and rents apartments to interesting people who feed her muse.
+Jackie Craven writes poetry and fiction for literary journals, and covers architecture and travel topics for various publications.
+She also fixes up old houses and rents apartments to interesting people who feed her muse.

 Jackie became fascinated by 19th century architecture when she purchased her first Victorian house in 1984.
 Over the years, she renovated several old buildings on her street and established a rental business specializing in attractive apartments in historic neighborhoods.
 She was twice awarded by the Schenectady, NY Heritage Foundation.

 She now lives in a turn-of-the-century cottage and serves on the Schenectady Historic Commission.

 - Her Home Page Takes Care of the Home

 - Facebook Poetry Page: WriterJackieCraven

 - Pinterest: JackieCraven02

 Or, send an email